Picture Library catalogue

 United States Navy Antarctic Expeditions Operation Deep Freeze 1955-98 (USNAEODF 1955-98) (415 items)

 Photographs chronicling the expeditions which set out to build shelters and airstrips for further phases of Operation Deepfreeze.
-Photographs include the USS Glacier breaking through pack ice at McMurdo Sound; USS Glacier and USS Edisto moored to ice; USS Glacier, Arneb and Greenville Victory moored in Kainan Bay; Air view of Hut Point and U.S. camp around Robert Falcon Scott's hut; Air view of 'Little America 5'; Trail party en route from 'Little America 5' to 'Marie Byrd Land'; Construction of huts at Little America 5 and other general vi ...
+Photographs include the USS Glacier breaking through pack ice at McMurdo Sound; USS Glacier and USS Edisto moored to ice; USS Glacier, Arneb and Greenville Victory moored in Kainan Bay; Air view of Hut Point and U.S. camp around Robert Falcon Scott's hut; Air view of 'Little America 5'; Trail party en route from 'Little America 5' to 'Marie Byrd Land'; Construction of huts at Little America 5 ...

 The Institute's museum catalogue is in the process of being put online.